 Clarity offers comprehensive outpatient mental health services for children in San Antonio.
 Many times, your child can be treated without having to be admitted to an on-campus program.
 With your help, our team of psychologists, psychiatrists and counselors will design an individual program to help resolve these problems.

-Our Outpatient Services include: child, adolescent and family therapy (age 4-17); developmental assessment (age 1-7); psychological assessments (age 4-17); psychiatric evaluations and management (age 5-17); neuropsychological assessments (age 5-17); and substance abuse evaluations (age 12-17).
+Our Outpatient Services include: child, adolescent and family therapy (age 4-17); psychological assessments (age 4-17); psychiatric evaluations and management (age 5-17); and neuropsychological assessments (age 5-17).

 For your convenience, we offer several locations for outpatient services.